-The main emphasis of the course will be laid on the basic conceptual understanding on Educational Media and Technology, criteria for media selection planning and utilization of media (i.e., ASSURE Model), system approach to instruction and using technology in teaching.
+The main emphasis of the course will be laid on the basic conceptual understanding on Educational Media and Technology, criteria for media selection planning and utilization of media (i.e., ASSURE teaching.
 The course is also intended to enable students to understand the basic theoretical knowledge, skills and process of improving classroom communication.